ksmmsk/HT2_Katarzyna_Agnieszka_Smiglak_Marczyk/README.md

     - `npm run testselect 'Upload test'`
     - `npm run testselect 'Delete test'`
     - `npm run testselect 'Get File Metadata test'`
+3. A command line report is displayed as the tests are being run.
+Additionally, a html report is generated.
+To display it, run:
+    - `npm run report`